-He always followed the principle of staying peace, except once when about 5000 pirates tried to rob him, and another time a small country sent around 50,000 soldiers and tried to attack Zheng He’s fleet.
+He always followed the principle of staying in peace, except once when about 5000 pirates tried to rob him, and another time a small country sent around 50,000 soldiers and tried to attack Zheng He’s fleet.

-Zheng He defeated them easily, as a general who had experienced many big wars in the Ming Empire.
+Zheng He defeated them quickly, as the general that had experienced many large-scale wars in the Ming Empire.

-When his fleet returned to China, many exotic goods and emissaries came to Empire Ming along with Zheng He.
+When his fleet returned to China, many exotic goods and emissaries came to Ming along with them.

-More countries started to pay tributes to Ming, as well as initiation of more international trades and cultural communication.
+More countries started to pay tributes to the Ming, as well as the initiation of more international trade and cultural communication.

-In the next decades, Zheng He led his fleet navigated for another 5 times, and opened up other different routes in the history of China.
+In the following decades, admiral Zheng He led his fleet and navigated another five times, and opened up other different routes.

-A few years later, suddenly,, the new emperor Zhu Zhanji summoned Zheng He back to start his seventh voyage.
+A few years later, suddenly, the new emperor Zhu Zhanji summoned Zheng He back and asked him to start his seventh voyage.

-Zheng He was super happy, and started all the preparation works immediately, though he was already a 60-year-old man.
+Zheng He was super happy and started all the preparation work immediately, though he was already a 60-year-old man.

-As a Muslim, this time Zheng He finally arrived at his sacred place Mecca.
+As a Chinese Muslim, this time, Zheng He finally arrived at his sacred place Mecca.

-Soon, however, he got ill, and passed away in his beloved treasure fleet on his way back home, in his beloved ship.
+Soon, however, he got ill and passed away in his beloved treasure fleet on his way back home.

 The Corroded Fleet and Lost of Valuable Navigation Journals

-Soon, Ming Dynasty stopped further navigation and large scale international trades for several reasons.
+After Zheng He's death, Ming Dynasty stopped further navigation for several reasons.

-Many offcials criticized that those navigations were a waste of money, which should be spent on dealing with threats from nomads on the north border; indeed, at that time, Empire Ming barely had war threats from the sea-line.
+Many officials of the ming court criticized that those navigations were a waste of money, which should have been spent on dealing with threats from nomads on the north border.

-Others believed that the following monarchs of the Ming Dynasty strictly obeyed Emperor Zhu Yuanzhang's will that they shouldn't try to initiate wars or invasions without a decent reason; managing the current realm well would be enough.
+Others believed that the following monarchs of the Ming Dynasty strictly obeyed Emperor Zhu Yuanzhang's will, in which they shouldn't try to initiate wars or invasions without a decent reason; managing the current territory well would be enough.

-Consequently, those amazing ships in Zheng He's fleet were gradually corroded as time went by; his detailed and valuable navigation journals were preserved secretly in Ming's royal palace.
+Consequently, those fabulous ships in Zheng He's fleet gradually corroded as time passed; his detailed and valuable navigation journals were secretly preserved in Ming's royal palace.

-However, most of those precious documents were lost mysteriously; how did those journals were gone is still a secret in the history of China.
+However, most of those precious documents were lost mysteriously later; how those journals were gone is still a secret.